cdli-gh/blog/_blog/gsoc21/discoverSearchAndAdvancedSearchFeatures/index.md

 Mentor : [Vedant Wakalkar](https://www.linkedin.com/in/karna98/)

-## GSoC Final Report and Summary.
-Participating in GSoC was a great learning curve for me, I faced alot of challenges in this journey which helped me in learning new skills.
-I shall always be indebted to such a welcoming organisation to help me enhance my coding skills.

 ### Objectives and Deliverables

 | \# | Objectives                    | Associated Deliverables         | issue(s) | Pull Requests |    Status |